JKRhb/MAVERIC-Project.github.io/_pages/pubs.md

 ## Conference Papers

-* J. Romann, [“Bridging the Gap to the Web of Things.
-On the Conversion between WoT Data Models and the Semantic Definition Format”](https://ceur-ws.org/Vol-3412/#paper3), In: Proceedings of the First International Workshop on Semantic Web on Constrained Things, 27–46.
+* J. Romann, ["Bridging the Gap to the Web of Things.
+On the Conversion between WoT Data Models and the Semantic Definition Format"](https://ceur-ws.org/Vol-3412/#paper3), In: Proceedings of the First International Workshop on Semantic Web on Constrained Things, 27–46.
 CEUR Workshop Proceedings.
 Hersonissos, Greece: CEUR, 2023.
+* V. Heinrich, R. Winter, "Towards a Stateless Reverse Traceroute Protocol", [IEEE International Conference on Communications (ICC)](https://icc2024.ieee-icc.org/): Next-Generation Networking and Internet Symposium, 2024.

 ## Presentations